RoryBecker/CodeRushPlugins/FAQ.md

 ### F.A.Q

 #### What is the purpose of this site?
-This site is here to provide a simple one stop shop for finding plugins.
+This site is here to provide a simple one stop shop for finding CodeRush plugins.

 Initially I'll be adding the plugins whose source is stored here on GitHub, but I'll also be happy enough to add references to plugins held elsewhere.

 #### Have you abandoned the DXCoreCommunity site?